asyncapi/website/pages/docs/tutorials/streetlights.md

 description: In this tutorial, you'll get started with code samples from an IoT real-world use case.
 Let's pretend you have a company called Smarty Lighting that engineers smart-city lighting systems.
 ---

+# Introduction

 In this tutorial, you get started with actual code and a sample real-world use case.
 Let's pretend you have a company called Smarty Lighting and you install smart-city streetlight lighting systems.

-# Streetlights System Description
+# Background Context

+The Smartylighting Streetlights API allows you to manage city lights remotely.
-You want to create a system capable of turning on/off the streetlights depending on the environmental conditions of each of them:
+You want to build a system that can turn streetlights on and off based on their environmental conditions:

 - You're going to implement an event-driven architecture, with a Message Broker in its "center".
 - Streetlights will publish information about their environmental lighting to the broker.